Systematic bias in LISA ringdown analysis due to waveform inaccuracy: The ringdown model

 \subsection{Validity regime of the QNM model}

 To assess the number of modes needed to ensure waveform accuracy, it is important to account for the validity regime of the frequency-domain QNM model given by Eq.~\eqref{eq:ringdownModelFreqDomain}.
-The time-domain damped-sinusoid QNM model given by Eq.~\eqref{eq:QNMModelTimeDomain} is only accurate at intermediate times after the merger, because early times are dominated by the prompt response and late times by nonlinear tails~\cite{Berti:2025hly,PhysRevD.34.384,Price_tails,Cheung:2023vki,Zhu:2023mzv,DeAmicis:2024eoy}.
+The time-domain damped-sinusoid QNM model given by Eq.~\eqref{eq:QNMModelTimeDomain} starts being valid only a short time after the peak of the strain amplitude, because early times are dominated by the prompt response, and ceases to be valid at late times, where nonlinear tails become significant~\cite{Berti:2025hly,PhysRevD.34.384,Price_tails,Cheung:2023vki,Zhu:2023mzv,DeAmicis:2024eoy}.
 In general, to isolate the regime where the QNM model is valid, one needs to apply a window function $W(t)$ to the time-domain signal that removes the early and late time contributions.
 As a result, the frequency-domain response corresponds to a convolution of Eq.~(\ref{eq:QNMModelTimeDomain}) with the Fourier transform of the window $W(f)$.

 The bandwidth of $W(f)$ is roughly given by $\Delta f \sim 1/\Delta t$, with $\Delta t$ being the transition time of the window, characterizing how fast the latter rises or drops.
 A very sharp transition with small $\Delta t$ would thus result in a large frequency spread of the signal response, leading to spectral leakage.
 In addition, if the window is discontinuous in its $p$-th derivative, the high-frequency fall-off goes as $1/f^{p+1}$ (see Appendix~\ref{app:tapering} for details).
 Thus, the smoothness of the window is crucial when trying to mitigate spectral leakage.